SystemsApproach/sdn/README.rst

 We continually release open source content in GitHub, with `print and ebook editions <https://www.systemsapproach.org/books.html>`__ published from time-to-time.
-The latest print and ebook (1st Edition) corresponds to the ``v1.1`` tag.
+The latest print and ebook (2nd Printing) corresponds to the ``v2.0`` tag.

 In general, ``master`` contains a coherent and internally consistent version of the material.
 (If it were code, the book would build and